-Mike Lee, a special advisor to PyeongChang’s 2018 bid, said the concept of New Horizon, is the “corner stone” of PyeongChang’s bid.
+Mike Lee, a special advisor to PyeongChang’s 2018 bid, said the concept of opening up new horizons, was the “corner stone” of PyeongChang’s bid.

-Lee, an English PR expert, is a former head of communications for London’s successful 2012 bid and Rio’s 2016 bid.
+Lee, a British PR expert, is a former head of communications for London’s successful 2012 bid and Rio’s 2016 bid.
 Most recently he was also involved in Qatar’s successful 2022 World Cup bid.

 “These Olympic races are quite complex and (have) got many different dimensions.
 But the key thing is to make your own case, develop what your story line is, and that’s what I did for London, Rio and Qatar,” he told The Korea Herald.